-Also on a small scale, and if you want a free British Waterways licence and no worries about boat safety schemes or insurance, then contact the British Canoe Union for another cheap way to get afloat.
+Also on a small scale, and if you want a free Canal & River Trust (previously British Waterways) licence and no worries about boat safety schemes or insurance, then contact the British Canoeing (formerley the British Canoe Union for another cheap way to get afloat.

 Mainly for Narrow Boats